UhhhAaron/SaladBind/README.md

 Head to our [GitHub Releases](https://github.com/VukkyLtd/SaladBind/releases/latest) page, download the latest release, and run it. **BUT KEEP READING!**

-If you are on macOS or linux, you'll have to run it from the terminal like this:
+If you are on macOS or Linux, please note that these platforms are untested and you may encounter bugs.

+On those platforms, you'll have to run SaladBind from the terminal like this, respectively:
-### macOS

 ```bash
 ./saladbind-macos
 ```

-### Linux

 ```bash
 ./saladbind-linux